Level: ⚫⚫⚪⚪⚪ Beginner

 x_ eXtremely important output parameters - output parameters, that are necessary for the model to run properly (required by external postprocessing).
 They must not be removed.

-c_ switches from the config.gms - parameters, that are switches to choose different scenarios
+c_ Switches from the config.gms - parameters, that are switches to choose different scenarios

 m_ Macros